Madventures (Pakistani game show)

 Madventures is a Pakistani adaptation of the popular reality show Fear Factor.
-The first season of the series premiered on 22 February 2013 on ARY Digital, and was presented by Pakistani television actor Ahsan Khan.
-And won by Priyamvada Kant from India.
-The second season began airing on 1 August 2015 which was hosted by Pakistani Comedian and Actor Ahmad Ali Butt.
+The first season of the series premiered on 22 February 2013 on ARY Digital.
+It was presented by Pakistani television actor Ahsan Khan, and won by Priyamvada Kant from India.
+The second season began airing on 1 August 2015 which was hosted by Pakistani comedian and actor Ahmad Ali Butt.

 Concept

 Madventures originated as a 13-part series that aired on SET Asia in 2013.
 Season 1 was shot in Thailand.
 Six Pakistani and six Indian celebrities participated.

 In the second season, all celebrities were Pakistani.

 Host

-Season 1 was hosted by the television actor Ahsan Khan.
-Season 2 was hosted by Ahmed Ali Butt.While, season 3 was hosted by Mohib Mirza.
+Season 1 was hosted by Ahsan Khan, season 2 by Ahmed Ali Butt, and season 3 by Mohib Mirza.